hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Backend Service
 ```

-Rate limiting protects the platform and supports usage based monetization.
+Rate limiting protects the platform from abuse and also supports monetization.

 Example plans: